rednafi/epilog/README.md

 * Since our reverse proxy adds SSL to the localhost, your browser will complain about the site being unsafe.
 Just ignore that and move past that.

 * When prompted, use `elastic` as username and `debian` as password.

+## Limitations

+Under construction...

+## Maintenance & Extensibility

+**TODO:** Why not Logstash here?
+No transformation was done on the log messages, that's why.

+Under construction...

 <div align="center">
 <i> ✨ 🍰 ✨ </i>